MattForshaw/NewcastleComputingSciencePhDTemplateLaTeX/README.md

 http://mattforshaw.com/publications/forshaw2015operating.html

 ## Starting point
-CUED LaTeX template by Krishna Kumar at https://github.com/kks32/phd-thesis-template.
+The suggested starting point is the CUED LaTeX template by Krishna Kumar, available at https://github.com/kks32/phd-thesis-template.
+This template is mature, well-maintained and has been used successfully within our School on a number of occasions.

+You can either download the template as a zip file, or you can fork the repository to your own Github account (recommended).

-## Custom margins
+### 1.1.
+Custom margins

 To add custom margins, in accordance with the guidelines, add the ````custommargin```` option to your documentclass at the top of ````thesis.tex````.